 Unfortunately, even a successful lawsuit against an at-fault driver means nothing for you.
 If you win the case and a judgement is placed against the at-fault driver, there’s no guarantee you will ever receive any money from that person.
 The court could place a lien on their home so if they ever sell, they are required to pay you prior to pocketing any profit.
 If they don’t own a home, this isn’t a possibility.
 There are so many restrictions in place for those who cannot afford to pay, you might never see anything.

 The best thing anyone can do to protect themselves in the instance an accident is caused by a driver without insurance is carry uninsured or under-insured motorist coverage.
-If you aren’t sure this is enough and want to know what your legal options are, you can call an attorney to find out what rights you have in an accident of this nature.
+If you aren’t sure this is enough and want to know what your legal options are, you can call a Los Angeles Car Accident lawyer to find out what rights you have in an accident of this nature.
 Calling an attorney following your accident provides you with the opportunity to seek damages faster, and it allows us to present the options to you from the start.
 There’s not a lot you can do when the other driver hasn’t an insurance policy, but you do have rights you can enact if this should happen to you during an accident.

 AREAS OF PRACTICECAR ACCIDENTS> BICYCLE ACCIDENTS> MOTORCYCLE ACCIDENTS> BUS ACCIDENTS> IMPAIRED DRIVING ACCIDENTS> PEDESTRIAN ACCIDENTS> SLIP & FALL ACCIDENTS> CATASTROPHIC INJURY> MEDIATION> MORE>